geankaminski/geankaminski/README.md

 ### Hi there! 😁

-My name is Gean Kaminski from Brazil.
+My name is Gean Kaminski.

 Would you like to find me?